Peking Duck Noodle Soup

 • Thai basil leaves (you'll use these for the Peking Duck pizza too)

-Step 1 - IN a pressure cooker or a large pot or even a slow cooker, heat the water and add the duck carcass to it making sure that the duck is fully submerged in water (if not, add more water).
+Step 1 - In a pressure cooker or a large pot or even a slow cooker, heat the water and add the duck carcass to it making sure that the duck is fully submerged in water (you can cut or break it up to make it fit too).
 If you're using a pressure cooker, set the pressure on medium and set for one hour.
 If you're using a pot on a stovetop simmer this for three hours with the lid on.
 If you're using a slow cooker, cook it for 8 hours.
 Place the choy sum in the cooker once the soup is done and it will wilt and cook (it doesn't need long).

 duck-broth-2